deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](figures/figures_6_0.png)

-> 🔼 The figure illustrates the architecture of the proposed VINE watermarking method, highlighting the use of SDXL-Turbo, a condition adaptor, zero-convolution layers, skip connections, and ConvNeXt-B.
+> 🔼 The figure illustrates the architecture of the proposed VINE watermarking method, detailing its encoder, decoder, and training process.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: The overall framework of our method, VINE.
 We utilize the pretrained one-step text-to-image model SDXL-Turbo as the watermark encoder.
 A condition adaptor is incorporated to fuse the watermark with the image before passing the information to the VAE encoder.
 Zero-convolution layers (Zhang et al., 2023) and skip connections are added for better perceptual similarity.
 For decoding the watermark, we employ ConvNeXt-B (Liu et al., 2022b) as the decoder, with an additional fully connected layer to output a 100-bit watermark.
 Throughout the entire training process, the SDXL-Turbo text prompt is set to null prompt.
 Figure 9 shows the condition adaptor architecture.